zevv/npeg/README.md

   is usually a good indication of the location where the matching error occured.

+There are two different ways to access the matched data, which can be freely
+mixed:

 The following proc are available to retrieve the captured results:

 ```nim